G-jacobsson/westcoast-education/README.md

 - **Node.js and npm**: You must have Node.js and npm installed on your computer.
 If you don't have them installed, you can download them from [here](https://nodejs.org/).

 - **JSON Server**: This project uses JSON Server to simulate a REST API.
-You can install it globally via npm: `bash npm install -g json-server`
+You can install it globally via npm: npm install -g json-server

 ### Installing

 A step-by-step series of examples that tell you how to get a development environment running:

-1. Clone the repository to your local machine: ``` git clone https://github.com/G-jacobsson/westcoast-education
+1. Clone the repository to your local machine: git clone https://github.com/G-jacobsson/westcoast-education

-2. Navigate to the project directory: ``` cd westcoast-education
+2. Navigate to the project directory: ```
+`cd westcoast-education``

-3. Install the necessary npm packages: ``` npm install
+3. Install the necessary npm packages: ```
+`npm install``

-4. Start JSON Server to watch the `db.json` file: ``` json-server --watch db.json
+4. Start JSON Server to watch the `db.json` file:
+   `json-server --watch db.json``

 This will host your database on a local server, typically at `http://localhost:3000`.